Constraining the population of dark matter halo shapes using hierarchical inference with extragalactic stellar streams: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We developed a linearly scalable, \texttt{JAX}-accelerated hierarchical Bayesian framework to infer the population-level morphology of DM halos using tracks of projected stellar streams.
+We developed a linearly scalable, \texttt{JAX}-accelerated hierarchical Bayesian framework to infer the population-level morphology of DM haloes using tracks of projected stellar streams.
 Our stream generator, \href{https://github.com/David-Chemaly/StreaMAX}{\texttt{StreaMAX} \textsc{ {\scalebox{0.8}{\faGithub}}}}, achieves substantial speedups via compilation and vectorised parallelism.
 Tailored to extragalactic applications, our method extracts information from photometry alone, with no kinematic inputs.
-First, we fit streams individually leading to broad posterior on the halo flattening.
-Second, by treating the individual fits as a population, we combine individual posteriors and obtaine tight constrains on the population level parameters.
+First, we fit streams individually leading to broad posterior on the halo flattening, with each fit taking $\sim$10~hours on a 44-core CPU.
+Second, by treating the individual fits as a population, we combine individual posteriors and obtain tight constraints on the population level parameters.

 Our main results are summarized as follows: \begin{enumerate} \item Forward modelling of stellar streams with a \texttt{JAX}-compiled particle-spray and dynamic nested sampling reliably recovers halo flattening $q$ across oblate, spherical, and prolate morphologies, while limiting strong couplings with other (nuisance) parameters. \item Individual fits sometimes exhibit projection-induced multi-modality between oblate and prolate solutions; at the population level these modes manifest as potential biases. \item Combining posteriors from 35 simulated streams accurately reconstructs the input shape distribution, demonstrating clear discrimination among oblate, spherical, and prolate populations. \item Population posteriors show a mild tendency toward rounder ($q\!\approx\!1$) shapes and slightly inflated standard deviations, attributable to projection effects and sampling inefficiencies. \end{enumerate}